Breastfeeding in public: why I do it and why you shouldn't be offended

 So, instead of joining in a general "breastfeeding's right, breastfeeding's wrong" bunfight, I thought that I'd try to shed some light – from a new mum's point of view – on some of these common misunderstandings.
 If just one person who finds public breastfeeding inappropriate reads it and changes their mind, then I'll take that as a small triumph.

-First of all, despite the fact that it is called breastfeeding, it seems to be the opinion of many that mums should wait until they get home before breastfeeding their child.
+Despite the fact that it is called breastFEEDING, it seems to be the opinion of many that mums should wait until they get home before breastfeeding their child

 It seems to me, then, as though, for some people, the connection between a baby, a breast and the actual act of feeding has got lost.